hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 # Read your RSA Private Key
 openssl rsa -in ${CERTIFICATE_DIR}/${CERTIFICATE_USER}.key -check

-# The CSR (or Certificate Signing Request) is created using the PEM format
+# The CSR (Certificate Signing Request) is created using the PEM format
 # and contains the Public Key portion of the Private Key
 # as well as information about you (or your company)
 openssl req -new \